Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology: Numerical validation using matrix product states

-The adiabatic switching protocol was simulated by linearly ramping the drive amplitude as $F(t)=F_ft/\tau_{sl}$ from $t=0$ to a ramp time of $t_f=\tau_{sl}=10^3J^{-1}$, reaching a final amplitude of $F_f=0.5J$.
-This was independently performed for the same values of $\mu$ as in the sudden quench.
+The quasi-adiabatic switching protocol was simulated by linearly ramping the drive amplitude as $F(t)=F_\mathrm{fin}t/\tau_{sl}$ from $t=0$ to a ramp time of $t_f=\tau_{sl}=10^3J^{-1}$, reaching a final amplitude of $F_\mathrm{fin}=0.5J\gg 1/\tau_\mathrm{sl}$.
+This was independently performed for the same values of $\mu$ as in the sudden turn-on.
 After the ramp, the system was evolved with the constant final Hamiltonian for an additional time interval $\Delta t=30J^{-1}$, over which the time-averaging of observables was performed.

 To demonstrate the hysteresis effect, we compare the results described above with the outcome of the following procedure.
-We switched on the drive amplitude adiabatically to a final value $F_f=0.5J$ at $t=t_{f_1}=10^{3}J^{-1}$ for $\mu=5J$ (i.e., in the trivial phase).
-Then $\mu$ was slowly varied as $\mu(t) =J[5-(t-t_{f_1})/\tau_\mathrm{sl}]$ from $t_{f_1}$ to $t_{f_1}+5 \tau_{sl}$ with the drive amplitude fixed at $F_f=0.5J$. his way we accumulated an array of wave functions for the values of $\mu \in (0,4)$ separated by $0.1 J$.
+We switched on the drive amplitude quasi-adiabatically to a final value $F_\mathrm{fin}=0.5J$ at $t=t_{f_1}=10^{3}J^{-1}$ for $\mu=5J$ (i.e., in the trivial phase).
+Then $\mu$ was slowly varied as $\mu(t) =J[5-(t-t_{f_1})/\tau_\mathrm{sl}]$ from $t_{f_1}$ to $t_{f_1}+5 \tau_{sl}$ with the drive amplitude fixed at $F_\mathrm{fin}=0.5J$.
+This way we accumulated an array of wave functions for the values of $\mu \in (0,4)$ separated by $0.1 J$.
 For each of these wave functions the observables of interest were calculated.
 The system was then evolved for the corresponding $\mu$ for a duration $\Delta t = 30J^{-1}$.
 This allowed us to find the time-averaged values of the observables plotted in Fig.~\ref{fig:hyst} and in Fig.~3 of the main text.